The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Introduction

+The first part of Theorem~\ref{th:main} (Eq.~\eqref{spectrum1}) characterizes the bottom of the spectrum and the essential spectrum for arbitrary values of the mass ratio~$\varepsilon$.
+The second part establishes the validity of the Born--Oppenheimer approximation and provides the asymptotic behavior of the isolated eigenvalues in the small mass ratio limit.

-The proof of Theorem \ref{th:main} is based on the Born-Oppenheimer approximation.
-Such an approximation, introduced in the early years of quantum theory \cite{BO27}, was developed as a method for deriving the molecular structure from quantum mechanical principles.
-We do not attempt to provide an overview of the extensive mathematical literature on the Born-Oppenheimer approximation.
-For an accessible introduction and references to both classical and recent developments, we refer the reader to the reviews \cite{jecko14, HJ07}.
+The Born-Oppenheimer approximation, introduced in the early years of quantum theory \cite{BO27}, was developed as a method for deriving the molecular structure from quantum mechanical principles.
+We do not attempt to provide an overview of the extensive mathematical literature on this topic.
+For an accessible introduction and references to both classical and recent developments, we refer the reader to the reviews \cite{HJ07, jecko14}.

-In the context of zero-range interactions, the study of the quantum dynamics of three or more non relativistic bosons interacting via contact interactions is plagued by the so-called ultraviolet catastrophe \cite{MF62a, MF62b, thomas}.
-Overcoming this issue typically requires the introduction of nonlocal modifications and/or effective three-body interaction terms, see, e.g., \cite{FT24a, FT24b, FST24, BCFTahp23} and references therein.
+In the context of zero-range interactions, the study of the quantum systems of three or more non relativistic bosons interacting via contact interactions in dimension three is plagued by the so-called ultraviolet catastrophe \cite{MF62a, MF62b, thomas}.
+This singular behavior also appears in systems consisting of two or more bosons or fermions interacting with a particle of a different nature (see, e.g., \cite{FT24a}, and \cite{Becker2018,CDFMT12,CDFMT15,CFT15, Yoshitomi17} for the fermionic case).
+Overcoming this issue typically requires the introduction of nonlocal modifications and/or effective three-body interaction terms, see, e.g., \cite{BCFTahp23, FT23, FT24b, FT24a, FST24, Saberbaghi2025} and references therein.
 This problem affects also the study of a many particle system in three spatial dimensions within the Born-Oppenheimer framework, see, e.g., \cite{FST24}.

 However, these difficulties do not arise whenever one considers particle systems in one spatial dimension, see, e.g., \cite{BCFTjmp18, GHL20}.
-In the present work, we provide a first rigorous derivation of the Born-Oppenheimer approximation for a one-dimensional system with zero-range interactions, where the absence of divergences allows for a direct mathematical treatment.
-Nevertheless, even in this case, the standard mathematical procedure (as given, e.g., in \cite{CDS}) does not work and we use the general scheme developed in \cite{Krejcirik-etal-m2018}.
-Let us remark that the eigenvalue expansion given in Theorem \ref{th:main} conforms with the one obtained (for the bosonic case) in \cite{AT1}, where the authors make the ansatz that the Born-Oppenheimer approximation can be applied to the system; for a first insight into the two-dimensional case by the same authors, see \cite{AT2}.
+Nevertheless, even in this case, the standard mathematical procedure to prove the validity of the Born-Oppenheimer approximation (as given, e.g., in \cite{CDS}) does not work, for this reason we use the general scheme developed in \cite{Krejcirik-etal-m2018}.

+Let us remark that the eigenvalue expansion given in Theorem ~\ref{th:main} conforms with the one obtained (for the bosonic case) by Akbas, Turgut in \cite{AT1}; their approach is more aligned with theoretical physics literature and does not present a rigorous proof of the validity of the Born-Oppenheimer approximation.
+In the same spirit a first insight into the two-dimensional case is provided in Ref. \cite{AT2}.